Juris Doctor Curriculum

 Legal Research & Writing III (Law 752).
 Building on the concepts presented in Legal Research & Writing I and II, the third year centers around persuasive writing, including trial and appellate briefs.
 An additional one hour of credit may be earned if a student chooses to take the Appellate Advocacy elective in the second semester of the third year.
 Credit hours: 2.
 Course professor: Emily A. Jackson.

 Business Organizations (Law 701).
 An examination of the formation, control, property, structure, and dissolution of business organizations, including the rights and duties of officers and shareholders, and state and federal rules regarding close and public corporations.
 The course further examines the principles of agency and partnership, including the rights, duties, and liabilities of persons so related.
 Credit hours: 6.
-Course professor: TBA.
+Course professor: Robert J. Barth.

 Wills and Trusts (Law 762).
 A study of the basic principles of intestate succession and testamentary instruments, including the construction, interpretation, revocation, administration, and execution of wills.
 The course also examines the creation and termination of trusts, as well as the fiduciary administration of both estates and trusts.
 Credit hours: 4.
 Course professor: Robert M. Kern.